williamtroup/Calendar.js/README.md

 ### 1. Prerequisites:

-Make sure you include the "DOCTYPE html" tag at the top of your email, as follows:
+Make sure you include the "DOCTYPE html" tag at the top of your HTML, as follows:

 ```markdown
 <!DOCTYPE html>